Long Island: Copiague

 The Copiague Harbor is also known as Great South Bay Estates and the “Harbor” to other Copiague residents.
 It is a small upscale community located on a southern peninsula within the hamlet of Copiague.
 The community offers amenities including a mini-beach and mini-marina on a private lagoon.

-Merrineck Shopping Center, corner of Great East Neck Road and Montauk Highway, Copiague NY.
+Merrineck Shopping Center, or by its business name Merrineck Plaza, is located at the corner of Great East Neck Road and Montauk Highway, Copiague NY.

 Well-known residents include Guglielmo Marconi, inventor (summer resident) and Zebulon Ketcham, Revolutionary patriot.
 The Copiague Public School District consists of three elementary schools, one middle school for grades six through eight, and one high school for grades nine through twelve.
 It offers quality educational programs that will enhance every student learning skills.
 The area has two historical Native American and Civil War burial grounds.